-The IRS allows for four types of non-business tax deductions, and state, local as well as foreign income tax deductions are among them.
+The IRS allows for multiple types of non-business tax deductions, and state, local as well as foreign income tax deductions are among them.
 If you paid state income taxes, the IRS allows you to deduct state taxes from federal returns, given certain criteria are met.
-However, if you live in one of seven states where residents do not pay income tax, then you might be able to deduct state sales tax instead.
+However, if you live in one of nine states where residents do not pay income tax, then you might be able to deduct state sales tax instead.

 Deductions for state income and local taxes that you have paid are subtracted from your adjusted gross income, or AGI.
 Any deductions you take decrease the amount of income on which you pay federal tax.
 Depending upon your tax bracket, this in turn lowers your tax obligation.

-In this example, you would deduct taxes owed in 2016, but paid in 2017, on the tax return you file in 2018.
+In this example, you would deduct taxes owed in 2020, but paid in 2021, on the tax return you file in 2022.
 Determining how much income tax deductions available to you is simple; Form W-2 supplied by your employer will have all local and state income taxes that were withheld from your wages for the year.
-You then deduct these taxes on Schedule A, line 5a.
+You then deduct these taxes on Schedule A, Line 5a.

 Deducting Sales Taxes

 Taxpayers living in a state that taxes income are still able to claim state and local sales taxes; however, they cannot claim both.
 While it is usually most beneficial for those living in a state with income taxes to deduct those on their federal return, certain large purchases – such as cars or boats – may be a better deduction.
 It’s best to run both scenarios, and take the deductions that give you the most tax benefits.